 Digital healthcare, just as healthcare, is a highly connected given with multiple levels as such: policy makers and regulators; myriad participants in primary, secondary and tertiary care; the consumer/patient and his/her relatives; healthcare workers; administrators of healthcare facilities; the pharma industry; innovators in the digital healthcare space: the list is endless.

-Just imagine all the people involved in the daily activities of healthcare facilities, for instance, and how healthcare facilities are complex ecosystems with multiple challenges and stakeholders as such but also with many different people needing access to the facility for literally dozens, if not hundreds, of possible reasons in their capacity as workers or visitors.
+Just imagine all the people involved in the daily activities of healthcare facilities, for instance, and how healthcare facility management concerns complex ecosystems with multiple challenges and stakeholders as such but also with many different people needing access to the facility for literally dozens, if not hundreds, of possible reasons in their capacity as workers or visitors.

 Digital health – a holistic integration of technology-enabled enhancements in healthcare